harlows/eResources/Panopto/student-assignments.md

 ![](images/activitiesandresourcespicker_panoptoassignment.jpg)

-?> **Note:** If you prefer to create a student assignment folder via Panopto, using the previous method, see the [Staff and student Panopto student folder instructions pdf](Create-student-assignment-folder-old-method.pdf).
+?> If you prefer to create a student assignment folder via Panopto, using the previous method, see the [Staff and student Panopto student folder instructions pdf](Create-student-assignment-folder-old-method.pdf).
 This method is useful if you would like students to share multiple files, or you want them to upload videos for non-assignment purposes.

 Please see also: